ONSdigital/csvcubed/docs/developer.md

 In order to support sphinx as well as to provide helpful documentation when using an IDE's intellisense, **you should follow the following rules when writing code**:

 * each new module (python file) **must** have a title and *should* have a suitable description.
-* each class *should* have a docstring description what its purpose is.
+* each class *should* have a docstring description of what its purpose is.
-* every function and method *should* have a docstring descripting what it does and *may* describe its return type using the `:return:` annotation.
+* every function and method *should* have a docstring describing what it does and *may* describe its return type using the `:return:` annotation.
 * use the [sphinx-autodoc annotations](https://www.sphinx-doc.org/en/master/usage/restructuredtext/domains.html#cross-referencing-python-objects) when talking about another class, module, method, function or variable; this creates deep-links to the appropriate section of documentation.

 ```python